ekyurdakul/COMP541/README.md

 Ubuntu 15.10

 **How to run**
+There are 2 arguments:

+*"sceneCount" limits the number of scenes to be processed
+*"file" contains the output of the terminal

-julia Test.jl 2>&1 | tee test_output.txt
+julia Test.jl "sceneCount" 2>&1 | tee "file"

-*This way console output also gets written to a file*
+Example:
+*julia Test.jl 2 2>&1 | tee ../experiments/test_2_scenes_output.txt*

 **How to install**